cs0320/notes/book/src/beyond-testing/beyond_testing.md

 ## Takeaways

 There are many, many techniques to use if you want to go beyond testing.
 We can't do justice to the idea in a half class meeting, but if you're interested in tools and algorithms for _modeling_ systems and _reasoning_ about them together, you might be interested in taking CSCI 1710---which I'm offering in the Spring!
+We also have a course on program verification coming in the Fall.